Quantitative concatenation for polynomial box norms: Concatenation of averages of higher-degree seminorms

 Note that $\CK_0 \subseteq \{(i_1,i_2) \in [t]\times [t]: i_1<i_2\}$.
 Our next goal is to replace $\CK_0$ by the full set $\CK = \{(i_1, i_2)\in[t]\times[t]:\; i_1<i_2\}$.
 By the assumption on the multisets $H_{ji}$, we have and so The corollary follows from this observation and repeated applications of Lemma \ref{L: properties of box norms}\eqref{i: monotonicity}, the monotonicity property for box norms. \end{proof}

-The next corollary will let us take the directions in the concatenated box norms to be arbitrarily long sums of the original directions rather than just double sums (as in Corollary \ref{C: concatenation for general groups III}). \begin{corollary}[Iterated concatenation of box norms] Let $A, D, s,N\in\N$, and let $\ell$ be a power of 2.
-Let $I$ be a finite indexing set, and let $H_{ji}\subseteq [\pm AN]^D$ be symmetric multisets for each $i\in I$ and $j\in[s]$.
-Then for all $1$-bounded functions $f:\Z^D\to\C$ supported on $[N]^D$, the bound
+The next corollary (which was stated in Section~\ref{S: strategy} and which we will now restate for convenience) will let us take the directions in the concatenated box norms to be arbitrarily long sums of the original directions rather than just double sums (as in Corollary \ref{C: concatenation for general groups III}). \iteratedconcatenationofboxnorms* It will be useful later that the indices $i_1, \ldots, i_{\ell}$ in the sum